 This is our complete Sportingbet review, covering all the main areas of the site and going deeper into areas other review sites miss.
 No doubt you want to ask is Sportingbet legit?
 You’ll soon have the answer to that.
 We can confirm the site design is appealing, even given all the info you’ll see upon landing there to explore.

 When you arrive at Sportingbet, you’ll see the main menu spread across the top of their website.
 Look to the far right and you can see the promotions area there.
 It’s important to remember that the available deals could change according to the country you’re visiting from.
-We were delighted, though, to see that the promotions are split into two areas – one for sports and another for the casino.
+Unlike Tropicana Review, we were delighted, though, to see that the promotions are split into two areas – one for sports and another for the casino.
 This means you can easily head for the ones you’re interested in.

 It’s a good idea to check for a Sportingbet promo code whenever you view a new promotion.
 We didn’t see any welcome offers or indeed any deals that asked for a bonus code.
 This isn’t uncommon though – there are other ways to trigger an offer.
 It’s reassuring to see that each deal carries some small print with it.
 This reveals useful details such as wagering requirements, whether you need to opt in, and the length of the deal if applicable.

 We began writing our Sportingbet review on our first visit to the site.
 This enabled us to work out where we could go and how to get there – just as you will on your first visit.
 Even though the main menu options are in pale blue against a darker blue backdrop, they’re still easy to see when you need them.
 Submenus use the same idea, although the one you’re on is always shown in white.

 We loved the panel look of the site too – each game or match is shown in its own white panel, together with odds and scores if that game is now live.
 The site also employs country flags when applicable and uses various logos to make it easier to identify where you are.
 Think footballs, horses, and trophies, for example.